Trello Pricing: Plans, Features, and Tips to Find Your Perfect Fit

 Trello pricing plans explained

-Free plan: an introduction to Trello without the cost
+Trello Free plan: Introduction to Trello without the cost

-If you’re looking to dip your toes into project management or need a simple and effective way to organize tasks, the Trello Free plan is an excellent place to start.
-It offers access to essential Trello features at no cost, making it perfect for individuals or small teams who want to evaluate the platform before committing to a paid plan.
+If you’re looking to dip your toes into project management or need a simple and effective way to organize tasks, the Trello free tier is an excellent place to start.
+It offers access to core features at no cost, so it's a great way to evaluate the platform before committing to a paid plan.

 Included in the Free plan:

-• Unlimited cards and Power-Ups per board: Boost functionality with integrations like Google Drive or Slack.
+• Unlimited Power-Ups per board: Boost functionality with integrations like Google Drive, Microsoft Teams, and Slack.

 • Up to 10 boards per Workspace: Manage multiple projects efficiently within a single Workspace.